 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Elkton is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Elkton is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Elkton who work in sales jobs (18.38%), office and administrative support (13.59%), and management occupations (9.80%).
+There are especially a lot of people living in Elkton who work in office and administrative support (16.05%), sales jobs (15.14%), and teaching (6.38%).

 Elkton is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of adults in Elkton who are college-educated is close to the national average for all communities of 21.84%: 17.62% of the adults in Elkton have a bachelor's degree or advanced degree.
+In terms of college education, Elkton is nearly on par with the US average for all cities of 21.84%: 17.38% of adults 25 and older in Elkton have a bachelor's degree or advanced degree.

-The per capita income in Elkton in 2010 was $25,431, which is middle income relative to Virginia, and upper middle income relative to the rest of the US.
-This equates to an annual income of $101,724 for a family of four.
+The per capita income in Elkton in 2010 was $28,055, which is middle income relative to Virginia and the nation.
+This equates to an annual income of $112,220 for a family of four.
 However, Elkton contains both very wealthy and poor people as well.

 The people who call Elkton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Elkton residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Elkton include English, Irish, Scottish, and Scots-Irish.
+Important ancestries of people in Elkton include German, English, Irish, Italian, and Scots-Irish.

 The most common language spoken in Elkton is English.
-Other important languages spoken here include Spanish and Urdu.
+Other important languages spoken here include Polish and Urdu.